oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

 # Pluggable Database for Development Agility

 ## Introduction
-In this lab you will assume the role of a development team member, and you will leverage the Oracle Database Multitenant architecture to perform tasks that you might perform in a development and testing role.
+In this lab you will assume the role of a development team member, and you will leverage Oracle Database Multitenant to perform tasks similar to what might be performed in a development and testing role.
 The tasks in this lab include:

 - Creating your pluggable database (PDB) in a matter of seconds.
-- Unplug your database into a portable archive, and plug it in to a different container database.
+- Unplugging your database into a portable archive, and plugging it in to a different container database.
-- Plug in a database from a PDB archive.
+- Plugging in a database from a shared PDB archive.
-- Create copies of your database using PDB cloning.
+- Creating copies of your database using PDB cloning.
-- Clone your "production" PDB to a "test" environment to use as a master copy for testing teams.
+- Cloning your "production" PDB to a "test" environment to use as a master copy for testing teams.
-- Create thin copies of the test master for use by development and testing teams.
+- Creating thin "snapshot" copies of the test master for use by development and testing teams.

 Estimated Time to Complete This Workshop: 90 minutes